 Make the Shortbread Dough

-Whisk together the granulated and brown sugars with the melted butter until combined.
+- Whisk together the granulated sugar with the melted butter until combined.
 (This can be done by hand, but feel free to use your stand or electric mixer should you prefer!).
-Mix in the salt and vanilla extract.
+Mix in the egg, salt and vanilla extract one at a time.

 Make the Streusel